nicklockwood/ShapeScript/docs/src/commands.md

 ## Debugging

 The `debug`, `print` and `assert` commands can be used to understand what's happening in your script and help diagnose problems.
 These are documented in the [debugging](debugging.md) section.

+## Import

+The `import` command is used to import an external ShapeScript or 3D geometry file.
+For more details on how this is used, see the [import](import.md) section.

 ---
 [Index](index.md) | Next: [Control Flow](control-flow.md)